synfonaut/neuralfm/README.md

     - [ ] extractors: twitter, twetch, open directory, bit.sv
     - [ ] normalizer: default normalizer
     - [ ] network: default neural network that is easily mutatable so can be controlled with ui (and provide UI updates)

+- [ ] pretty quickly implement a second data source so you can start testing multi data normalization
+- [ ] see how far you can go back in twitter history
+- [ ] discover limits of Twitter API
 - [ ] snapshot data onchain at specific points and use the txid as an anchor/fingerprint/uuid